hejny/towns-backend/README.md

     npm start

-Api wil be accessible on http://localhost!3000
+Api will be accessible on http://localhost!3000

 * * *